-This is not so with torque to yield bolts.
 There are two terms related to this phenomenon.
-The first is elastic deformation and the second is plastic deformation:
+The first is elastic deformation, and the second is plastic deformation:

-1. Elastic deformation: This is the amount of force or torque where the bolt hasn't changed shape or length.
-At this point the bolt is reusable because it hasn't changed its shape.
+Bolts are elastic and stretch to apply a clamping load.
+Elastic deformation is the amount of force or torque where the bolt has not changed shape or length.
+At this point, the bolt is reusable because it has not changed its shape.

-2. Plastic deformation: This is the point past elastic deformation where the bolt has changed its shape and length.
-At this point the bolt cannot be reused and needs to be replaced.
+Plastic deformation is the point past elastic deformation where the bolt has changed its shape and length.
+At this point, the bolt cannot be reused and needs replacement.

 Torque to yield bolts are typically torqued to snug with a torque gauge and then angled.
 This process is known as the torque angle method.
 Check with the vehicle manufacturer for any special procedures.

 Torque the cylinder head bolts from the inside out, starting at the intake manifold to 36-foot pounds, and then apply two angled turns with a torque angle gauge.

 - This first pass snugs the bolt without stretching it.

 - The second pass would be a 90-degree angle or a quarter turn.

 - The third pass would be another 90-degree angle.